Deputy Konrad Thieme, an alleged gang leader, also has a history of violence against women.

 CONTENT WARNING: The following article includes video footage of physical violence against incarcerated people.
 It also includes graphic descriptions of violence against women.
 Please exercise extreme caution and self-care if you choose to view these images.

-A group of Los Angeles County Sheriff’s Department (LASD) deputies working in the county jail in Castaic are part of a white supremacist, Ku Klux Klan–themed gang that engages in misconduct and violence against incarcerated people, according to two former deputies’ videotape, obtained by Knock LA, of an alleged gang leader kneeling and laying on the neck of an inmate.
+A group of Los Angeles County Sheriff’s Department (LASD) deputies working in the county jail in Castaic are part of a white supremacist, Ku Klux Klan–themed gang that engages in misconduct and violence against incarcerated people, according to two former deputies’ videotape, obtained by Knock LA, of an alleged gang leader kneeling and lying on the neck of an inmate.

 An alleged leader of the “IPA” gang, Deputy Konrad Thieme, was arrested last week for two counts of felony assault on an unarmed woman experiencing a mental health crisis and one count of lying about the incident.